adamfordyce11/adamfordyce11.github.io/_posts/2023-12-28-use-ansible-to-create-a-ikev2-vpn-server-using-strongswan.md

 ### Prerequisites

-An Ubuntu 22.04 server is required
+- An Ubuntu 22.04 server is required
+- The IP address of the server is required
+- The ssh private key for accessing the server should be available -

+> Note, please see the following guide on setting up a basic AWS environment which will provide

+### Define the Ansible Playbook

 Prepare the Ansible playbook, the inventory can be created later on